jliebmann/Model-Selection-and-Regularization/README.md

 # Model-Selection-and-Regularization

-Compare LASSO and exhaustive search models on simulation + using regularization on state crime data
+Compare LASSO and exhaustive search models on simulation + Regularization on state crime data